MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Get-MgTenantRelationshipMultiTenantOrganizationJoinRequest.md

 # Get-MgTenantRelationshipMultiTenantOrganizationJoinRequest

 ## SYNOPSIS
-Defines the status of a tenant joining a multitenant organization.
+Get the status of a tenant joining a multitenant organization.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest?view=graph-powershell-beta)

 ## SYNTAX